jamesdonoh/ios-coursework/proposal.md

 ## Overview

-This proposal is for an iOS mobile application ('app') which enables owners of motorcycles and scooters 'crowdsource' the location of their vehicle in the event of them going missing using a combination of Bluetooth Low Energy (BLE) beacons and the Global Positioning System (GPS).
+This proposal is for an iOS mobile application ('app') which enables owners of motorcycles and scooters to 'crowdsource' the location of their vehicle in the event of it going missing using a combination of Bluetooth Low Energy (BLE) beacons and the Global Positioning System (GPS).

 ## Context

 Thefts of motorcycles and scooters are growing sharply.
 Nearly 15,000 bikes were stolen in the year 2016-7 in London alone [@bbc2017], an increase of 30% on the previous year.
 As a recovery measure, owners are advised by authorities to apply ultraviolet markings [@citypolice].
 Another option is a GPS tracker which can be used to report the vehicle's location to a central service and therefore recover it if stolen, however prices for these devices start at £300 [@biketrac] and usually also entail a monthly subscription charge, making them not affordable for many riders.

 iBeacon is a Bluetooth Low Energy (BLE) technology developed by Apple that enables iOS apps to recognise when they have entered or left the physical region around a compatible device that is generating iBeacon advertisements [@ibeacon].
-In contrast to GPS trackers, iBeacons can be as cheap as £5 and may have longer battery life.
+In contrast to GPS trackers, iBeacons are a low-cost solution and require no subscription.

 ## Proposal - 'FindMyBike'